 Board of Directors

-The GAC Board of Directors is working hard to guide and support the incredible efforts of Guelph Arts Council as it celebrates forty years in this vibrant community.
-GAC's Board brings together a mix of skill sets from the artistic and business communities, all filled with enthusiasm and passion for the arts in Guelph.
+Elected by GAC’s membership, the Board of Directors guides and supports Guelph Arts Council’s work to champion and growing opportunities for Guelph’s creative community.
+GAC's Board members bring together a variety of skills from the artistic and business communities, along with their enthusiasm and passion for the arts in Guelph.

 Kayla-Wray AmyKayla-Wray is an arts administrator and graphic designer who believes that the power of the arts can break down the barriers that divide and isolate us.
 Born in Montreal and raised in Guelph, she has grown into her creativity and chosen to concentrate her career on community organizations.
 She holds an Honours BA in French and Sociology from McMaster University, and a post-graduate diploma in Not-for-profit Management from the University of Western Ontario.
 Over the past seven years, Kayla-Wray has worked and volunteered with a number of cultural organizations including the Hillside Music Festival, Lakeshore Arts, Evergreen Brickworks, and TIFF.
 She is currently working as the Operations Manager at Lakeshore Arts (Toronto) where she plays a key role in marketing, board development, fundraising, and membership development.
 Kayla-Wray loves to learn, loves to travel, and loves to collaborate!